Temmiiee/Minecraft-Item-Generator/README.md

 - Filter items if they are survival obtainable or not
 - Display item sprites using sprite sheets

+## Website

+The website is deployed at https://temmiiee.github.io/Minecraft-Item-Generator/

 ## Installation

 1. Clone the repository: